ousaj/taskforce/README.md

+# Taskforce

-This is a test.
+This is a task-management APP using Angular as the frontend and Spring Boot as the backend.

-This is another test.

-Another one.

-This
+It uses a local SQLite database to store the info.